Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 When does a trademark registration formally come into effect?

 Once a trademark has been accepted by an unassailable decision of the examiner or the Administrative Trademark Committee or in a final administrative court judgment, the word “registered” is noted in the trademark register and the trademark formally comes into effect.

 What is the term of protection and how can a registration be renewed?

 The term of protection is 10 years, which commences the day after an application is filed.
 The number of renewals is unlimited.
 For the renewal of a trademark, a related application is required, along with a power of attorney and the payment of the renewal fee.
 If renewal is not requested within the specified period, a trademark can still be renewed up to six months later on payment of a fine.

 What is the usual timeframe from filing to registration?

 The timeframe from filing to registration is hard to predict.
-On average, it is six to eight months, provided that:
+On average, it is five to seven months, provided that:

 - the examiner does not refuse the mark on absolute or relative grounds; and

 Can third parties formally oppose an application?
 If so, on what grounds and what rules and procedures apply?